 In alphabetical order, the Top7 Intelligent Communities of 2020 are:

 - Markham, Ontario, Canada

 - Westerville, Ohio, USA

-The ICF Top7 Intelligent Communities of 2019 will be featured throughout the ICF Global Summit in New York City on June 11-13.
-Representatives from the Top7 will take part in the program’s features – including Economic Development Matchmaking sessions and special Top7 Conversations – and will be honored on the evening of June 12th at a reception.
+The ICF Top7 Intelligent Communities of 2020 will be featured throughout the ICF Global Summit in Dublin, Ohio, USA on June 16th-18th.
+Representatives from the Top7 will take part in the program’s features – including Economic Development Matchmaking sessions and special Top7 Conversations – and will be the focus on the evening of June 17th at a reception in their honor.
+On the 18th, one will be named the 2020 Intelligent Community of the Year at an Awards Dinner at the prestigious Ohio Statehouse in Columbus.
 For more information and to register for the ICF Summit, visit http://www.icfsummit.com/

 Hudson, Ohio, USA: The 22,000 people of Hudson live in a green stretch of the state of Ohio midway between the cities of Cleveland and Akron.
 Despite the major industrial disruptions of the last 40 years, the region is relatively prosperous.
 Its economy rests on a mix of manufacturing (polymers, automotive, fabricated metals, electrical and electronic parts and aerospace) and services (transportation, health, insurance, banking, finance and retail).
 Its population is highly educated, with 68% of residents over age 25 holding a bachelor's degree or higher, and relatively young, with a median age of 39.
 Median household income is in the six figures.
 Its downtown district is on the National Register of Historic Places.
 But like Intelligent Communities everywhere, it is a place in transition from one economy to the next.
 Hudson seeks to secure its future at a time when smaller communities without a distinct competitive advantage are seeing their human, economic and cultural assets drained away by bigger places.
 Read more